-Invest in security: Enterprises must continue their commitment to security by investing more time, money and resources to ensure confidential data is shared securely.
+Invest in security: Enterprises must continue their commitment to security by investing more time, money, and resources to ensure confidential data is shared securely.

-- 95% of employees report that their company provides secure information tools and 85% report that their company has policies around sharing, delivering and securing data, documents and information
+- 95% of employees report that their company provides secure information tools and 85% report that their company has policies around sharing, delivering, and securing data, documents, and information

 - 88% reported that their company trains employees on properly using secure information sharing methods

 Understand why employees aren’t compliant: When it comes to security compliance, while companies are investing more, apathy is the leading cause of workers bypassing security policies.
 78% of respondents acknowledged and agreed with their company’s security policies, but older employees simply do not care, and millennials admitted that they were too lazy to comply.
-Now, in the age remote work, adherence to security standards/compliance to company policy is uncertain.
+Now, in the age of remote work, adherence to security standards/compliance to company policy is uncertain.